kentcdodds/testing-workshop/other/schedule.md

 - Run `npm start api.demo.integration`

 **Takeaways**:
+- Just like with unit testing, it really helps if you write your code in a way that makes it easier to test (export functions).
 - The shape of a test:
   Setup State -> Perform Action -> Assert on Resulting State -> Cleanup State
 - `before/afterAll/Each` are appropriate for common setup/teardown, but avoid